logicalperson0/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. The file 6-print_line a void a function that draws a straight line in the terminal

 7. The file 7-print_diagonal a void function that draws a diagonal line on the terminal

+8. The file 8-print_square a void function that prints a square